axibase/atsd/rule-engine/scripts.md

 The script must complete within the specified timeout.
 The default timeout is set with the `system.commands.timeout.seconds` property on the **Settings > Server Properties** page.
 The limit is **15 seconds** by default.

-To customize the timeout for scripts invoked by this rule, adjust the **Timeout, seconds** drop-down list on the **Scripts** tab.
+To customize the timeout for scripts invoked by this rule, adjust **Timeout, seconds** on the **Scripts** tab.
 The limit applies both to named scripts as well as to scripts launched with the [`scriptOut`](functions-script.md) function.

 ![](./images/script-timeout.png)